 If something bad is going to happen on a project, it’s likely related to time, cost or scope.
 Project managers are well aware of this and spend much of their time planning in order to avoid negative risk and its potential impact.
 There are many tools that can mitigate risk in a project, but it also takes skill in something called project controls.

-Like the name implies, project controls are about controlling the project and keeping it from exceeding budgets and deadlines.
+As the name implies, project controls are about controlling the project and keeping it from exceeding budgets and deadlines.
 Project controls can vary according to industry and organizations, but they always provide a way to complete a successful project and deliver benefits to cost, time and performance.

 What Are Project Controls?